htcondor/htcondor/docs/man-pages/condor_submit.rst

     :index:`use_oauth_services<single: use_oauth_services; submit commands>`
  use_oauth_services = <list of credential service names>
-    A comma-separated list of crendential-providing service names for which the job should be provided credentials for the job execution environment.
+    A comma-separated list of credential-providing service names for which the job should be provided credentials for the job execution environment.
 The credential service providers must be configured by the pool admin.